[Toy Review] Hot Octopuss Pulse Duo

 The process of casting your penis isn’t all that difficult, but it takes a bit of precision and care.

-First, you’ll need to cut the tube to size.
+First, you’ll need to cut the Clone a Willy tube to size.
 It should be half an inch longer than your erect penis.
-Next, you’ll need to measure out 1 3/4 cups (that’s 414ml) of lukewarm water and let it cool to exactly 90F (32C).
+Next, you’ll need to measure out 1 3/4 cups (that’s 414ml) of lukewarm water and let it cool to exactly 90F (32C.)
 That’s what the thermometer is for.
 Be aware that this can take longer than you think!

 Once the water is at the right temperature, you mix the molding powder in and stir it for exactly 45 seconds.
 Pour the mix into the tube, insert your erect penis, and hold it still until the mix starts to set.
 The instructions say 1-2 minutes, but this wasn’t quite enough.
-All in, it took around 4 minutes.
+All in, this took around 4 minutes during our Clone a Willy test.

 Voila, you have a mold!
 Then all you have to do is mix up the silicone, pour it into the mold, add the vibrator, and leave it to set for 24 hours.

-The tricksy part of this whole process is the precision – getting the right amount of water, making sure it’s exactly the right temperature, and stirring for the right amount of time.
-Once the molding power goes in the water you have to act quickly, so make sure the dick being cast is erect and ready to go before you start mixing!
+The tricky part of this whole process is the precision.
+You need to get the right amount of water, making sure it’s exactly the right temperature, and stir the mixture for the right amount of time.
+Once the molding power goes in the water you have to act quickly, so make sure the penis being cast is erect and ready to go before you start mixing!
 (Staying hard is also a challenge when your dick is in lukewarm molding mix, I’m told.
 Have some porn or a sexy naked partner to hand!)

-The other thing to bear in mind is that this process can get messy!
-You have to hold the tube full of liquid against your groin for several minutes in a slightly upward-tilted angle, and some WILL spill out.
-Put a towel or an old sheet down before you start, and don’t do this in a carpeted area if you can possibly help it.
+Something else we learned during our Clone a Willy test for this review?
+It’s messy.
+You have to hold the tube full of liquid against your groin for several minutes in a slightly upward-tilted angle, and some will inevitably spill out.
+Put a towel or an old sheet down before you start, and don’t do this in a carpeted area.

 The molding is by far the hardest bit.
 Once that’s sorted, mixing up and pouring the silicone is a breeze.
 The one thing to be aware of is that you have to mix the silicone for several minutes (we did about 8 minutes) and then pour it as slowly as possible.